JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_08_custom_FTF.md

 # Tutorial 08 Custom FTF

-!!! warning
-    This tutorial is still under construction.
-We are publishing updated versions of our code and more tutorials every now and then.
-So stay tuned.

 The typical use case for thermoacoustic stability assessment will require case-speicific data. e.g, measured impedance functions or flame transfer functions.
 This tutorial explains how to specify custom functions in order to